thoughtbot/superglue/docs/page-response.md

   path,
   renderedAt,
   flash,
+  fragments,
 }
 ```

 ### `data`
 Passed to your page component as props.
 In a Breezy application, this would be the the contents of your templates, e.g., `index.json.props`.
 Note that `flash` will be merged with data when using Breezy's `mapStateToProps`.

 If you used the generators, a convenient `fragments` field will also be included in `data`.
-You can read more about fragments [here](docs/updating-fragments).
+You can read more about fragments [here](./updating-fragments.md).

 ### `componentIdentifier`
 A `string` to instruct Breezy which component to render.
 The generated `application.json.props` will set this to the virtual path of the template, but you can customize this to fit your needs.